ali-abaszadeh/Vay/README.md

 ```

 ## Certificates Structure
 As you see in below our certificates structure has been shown.
 I have used self signed method to create certificate.
-You don't need to create a certificate again.
-You can use these certificates for your test.
-If you want to create other certificates don't worry. you can create them. command are as follow:
+You don't need to create a certificate again and you won't need to run "Optional" steps.
+So You can use these certificates for your test and go to "How can I run the project".
+If you want to create other certificates don't worry. you can create them but remember to you shoud change "let.me.play" with your new domain name.
+The commands are as follow:

 ```bash
  ./certificates